skonves/nerrd-stack/src/server/strategies/README.md

 ## Strategies

 "Strategies" expose named IO operations.
-A strategy module should expose a sinlge function which accepts an operation name and an object containing any values needed to perform the operation.
+A strategy module should expose a single function which accepts an operation name and an object containing any values needed to perform the operation.

 Example: